Stanford-BioE80/Stanford-BioE80.github.io/_docs/w6ps.md

 First let's warm up:

-Diffusion coefficient is described by the following equation: $D=\frac{k_BT}{6\pi \eta a}$
+The diffusion coefficient is described by the following equation: $D=\frac{k_BT}{6\pi \eta a}$

  - $k_B$ is Boltzmann's constant 1.3807 x 10 ^-23 $ \frac{J}{K} $
  - $T$ is the temperature (K) of the surrounding medium ,
  - $\eta$ is viscosity of surrounding medium $ \frac{N \cdot s}{m^2} $,
  - $a$ is a measure of length (radius of a sphere approximating the molecule).

-**1.a.** Using above determine the units for diffusion coefficient? (show your work)
+**1.a.** Using the facts above determine the units for diffusion coefficient (show your work):

-You learn that the diffusion coefficient for a protein (~30 kDa GFP) in water is about 100 µm^2/s.
+You learn that the diffusion coefficient for a protein (green fluorescent protein, GFP) in water is about 100 µm^2/s.
-The diffusion constant for the same protein is in the cytoplasm of a eukaryotic cell is only 30 µm^2/s.
+But, the diffusion coefficient for the same protein in the cytoplasm of a living cell is only 30 µm^2/s.

 **1.b.** Intuitively do these numbers make sense?
 (Yes or No) Why?
 (Bullet points)